Respiratory Rate in Children – What’s Normal and What’s Not?

 Reasons for Irregular Respiratory Rate in Children

 Irregular respiratory rates can be observed in several situations.
 Before rushing to the doctor, it is important to know what causes this irregularity.
-Anything higher or lower than the acceptable ranges can be due to any respiratory illness the child is already suffering from anxiety, overdosage of drugs, heart irregularities, any brain injury, substantial drop in body temperature, and for that matter, even metabolic disorders like hyper or hypothyroidism.
-Irregularities in children also happen when the airway is obstructed during sleep, as a result of which the child struggles a little.
+Anything higher or lower than the acceptable ranges can be due to any respiratory illness the child is already suffering from, anxiety, overdosage of drugs, heart irregularities, any brain injury, substantial drop in body temperature, and, for that matter, even metabolic disorders like hyper or hypothyroidism.
+Irregularities in children also happen when the airway is obstructed during sleep, resulting in the child struggling a little.
 In medical terms, this is called obstructive sleep apnea.
+If an individual takes more than 20 breaths in a minute, it is termed tachypnea (1).

 Increased Respiration Rate